 The Chairman is responsible for monitoring and assessing the performance of individual Directors, each Board committee and the Board as a whole.
 The Chairman interviews each Director and provides feedback regarding their performance.
-Each Director independently completes a confidential assessment of the performance of the Board.
+In 2019 each Director independently completed an external confidential assessment of the performance of the Board.
 The results of the assessments are compiled into a written report which is presented to the Board and discussed.
 The performance of each Director of the Company was assessed during the reporting period.